aedrax/picromouse/README.md

-## onu_micromouse_python
+## micromouse_python

 #### Introduction

 This is meant to program a Raspberry Pi to autonomously solve a square maze, which is described in more detail below.
+Originally written by Sam Roth during the Spring 2015 semester, for use by the 2015-2016 Micromouse team.

 #### The Maze